Dhahran: Climate

-It has been reported that on July 8, 2003, the dew point was 35 C while the temperature was 42 C, which would indicate a heat index of 79 C, one of the highest heat indexes ever reported.
+It was reported that on 8 July 2003, the dew point was 35 C while the temperature was 42 C, which would indicate a heat index of 79 C, one of the highest heat indexes ever reported.

 History

 Dhahran was settled after 1938, the year oil was discovered in the vicinity.
 ARAMCO (then the Arabian American Oil Company, today's Saudi Aramco) built various residential areas, known as camps, to house the company's oil workers (and in some cases their families) in what was then a remote part of the desert.

-During World War II on 19 October 1940 Dhahran was struck by Italian Royal Air Force (Regia Aeronautica) as a part of Bombing of Bahrain, causing minimal damage.
+During World War II, on 19 October 1940, Dhahran was struck by Italian Royal Air Force (Regia Aeronautica) as a part of Bombing of Bahrain, causing minimal damage.

 In 1944, the United States was authorized to build an air base in Dhahran (officially referred to as Dhahran Airfield).
 Construction began in 1945 and was completed in 1946.
 The base was turned over to the Saudis when its lease expired in the early 1960s.
-Dhahran is historically significant in the development of US-Saudi relations, starting with the discovery of oil that led to the creation of ARAMCO (the Arabian American Oil Company, today's Saudi Aramco), which in turn led to the US building the Dhahran Airfield (built adjacent to Aramco's residential camp) and the construction of the US consulate (also adjacent to the Aramco camp).
+Dhahran is historically significant in the development of US-Saudi relations, starting with the discovery of oil that led to the creation of ARAMCO (the Arabian American Oil Company, today's Saudi Aramco), which in turn led to the US building the Dhahran Airfield (built adjacent to Aramco's residential camp) and the construction of the former US consulate (also adjacent to the Aramco camp).

-In 1950 Dhahran had a population of about 7,000 people.
+In 1950, Dhahran had a population of about 7,000 people.

 During the Gulf War, the city was the scene of the largest loss of life among coalition forces.
-On February 25, 1991, an Iraqi Al-Hussein missile hit a U.S. Army barracks in the city, killing 28 American reservists from Pennsylvania.
+On 25 February 1991, an Iraqi Al-Hussein missile hit a U.S. Army barracks in the city, killing 28 American reservists from Pennsylvania.